TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/the-things-stack.md

 - `interop.sender-client-ca.blob.bucket`: Bucket to use
 - `interop.sender-client-ca.blob.path`: Path to use

+Packet Broker support is also available through LoRaWAN Backend Interfaces.

+- `interop.public-tls-address`: A public address of the Interop server.
+The audience in the incoming OAuth 2.0 token from Packet Broker is verified against this address to ensure that other networks cannot impersonate as Packet Broker.
+- `interop.packet-broker.enabled`: Enable Packet Broker to authenticate
+- `interop.packet-broker.token-issuer`: The issuer of the incoming OAuth 2.0 token from Packet Broker is verified against this value.

 ## Redis Options

 Redis is the main data store for the [Network Server]({{< relref "network-server.md" >}}), [Application Server]({{< relref "application-server.md" >}}) and [Join Server]({{< relref "join-server.md" >}}).
 Redis is also used by the [Identity Server]({{< relref "identity-server.md" >}}) for caching and can be used by the [events system]({{< ref "#events-options" >}}) for exchanging events between components.